UW-Madison-ACI/2018-01-post-workshop/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Bring your own laptop.
+  <strong>Requirements:</strong> Bring your laptop.
 We assume that you will
   have already installed the relevant program or tool.
 </p>